The 22 Coolest and Most Romantic Summer Date Ideas in Miami

 Crawl down Calle Ocho

-Trips to Miami’s formerly-Cuban enclave aren’t just for tourists, and you can spend an entire evening combing these few historic blocks.
-Start with dinner at Lung Yai Thai Tapas, grab drinks and do some dancing at Los Altos, catch your second wind with a cafecito, and continue the party with some live music at Ball & Chain.
+Trips to Miami’s formerly Cuban enclave aren’t just for tourists, and you can spend an entire evening combing these few historic blocks.
+Start with dinner at Lung Yai Thai Tapas, grab drinks and do some dancing at Los Altos, catch your second wind with a cafecito, then continue the party with some live music at Ball & Chain.
 Stroll down to Café La Trova—recently named the 6th best bar in North America—for cocktails, Cuban music, and a trip back to the 1980s.
 Then finish the night with an order of Miami’s best tacos courtesy of El Taquito.

 Relive your deviant high school days at Don Carter’s in a cleaner, classier environment.
 Kings Dining and Entertainment in Doral not only has a full bar, but they also have great food and big flat-screen TVs.
 Or you can head downstairs at the EDITION for trippy, multi-colored bowling that’s one of the cheapest things you can do in South Beach at less than $10 a game.